jahan-addison/minta/README.md

 ## Details

-Minta was born from recent graphical development.
-It was inspired by the pattern matching systems in Swift and Haskell.
+Minta was inspired by the pattern matching systems in rust, Haskell, and other modern languages.

 To build the project, run `npm run build`.
 To run the test suite, run `npm test`.

+Minta provides a utility `match` function:
+>  `match(pattern: any, passthrough?: boolean): Function`

+The applied function takes an `odd` number of `<case>,  <callback(value)>` pairs where the last pair is the default case.
+The syntax fairly resembles [rust's pattern matching](https://doc.rust-lang.org/1.6.0/book/patterns.html).

+When `passthrough` is `true`, cases that match will apply on the transformed values, useful for building parsers.

 ### Real world examples